|Cape Verde - Government|

 Page 4 of 6

 The Cape Verde constitution--adopted in 1980 and revised in 1992, 1995, and 1999--forms the basis of government.
+This article was previously available.
+Below, have highlighted some different types of payday loan companies on the legit payday loans online Department of Defense, toll-free 72 hours a day loans used to involve faxing.
+Creditors that offer sho t-term loans for small amounts at competitive rates.
 The president is head of state and is elected by popular vote for a 5-year term.
 The prime minister is head of government and proposes other ministers and secretaries of state.
 The prime minister is nominated by the National Assembly and appointed by the president.
 Members of the National Assembly are elected by popular vote for 5-year terms.

 Cape Verde enjoys a stable democratic system.
 The Movement for Democracy (MpD) captured a governing majority in the National Assembly in the country's first multi-party general elections in 1991.
 The MpD was returned to power with a larger majority in the general elections held in December 1995.
 In 2001, the PAICV regained power, with four parties holding seats in the National Assembly--PAICV 40, MPD 30, PCD 1, and PTS 1.
 Nationwide municipal elections were held March 21, 2004.